markanthonybyrne/agos-front/docs/PLAYER_MANUAL.md

 Astralus is a tick-based grand strategy browser game where you:

 - Build and command fleets of starships
 - Colonize planets across a vast galaxy
 - Research advanced technologies
 - Construct facilities and defences
 - Form alliances or fight alone
 - Compete for dominance in a living universe

-The game runs on **server-driven ticks** (default: 30 minutes).
+The game runs on **server-driven ticks** (default: 30 minutes - testing: 5 minutes).
 Every tick, resource production, construction, fleet movement, and combat are processed automatically.

 ### Key Concepts